Nicholas Vaux, 1st Baron Vaux of Harrowden: Politics

 Vaux fought for Henry VII at Stoke and Blackheath, being knighted on the field for his service in both battles.
-Not only was he active and diligent in local government but he was also frequently at court attending all the great state occasions at home and abroad until his death; in 1511 he entertained Henry VIII at Harrowden.
+Not only was he active and diligent in local government but he was also frequently at court attending all the great state occasions at home and abroad until his death.
+In 1500, he appeared at a tournament in costume as a Turk or Saracen.
+In 1511 he entertained Henry VIII at Harrowden.

 It was as a soldier and diplomat, however, that he made his mark.
 Given the important command at Guisnes, he distinguished himself during the Tournai campaign in 1513 and then in the missions (he had had some earlier experiences in negotiating, chiefly with Burgundy) to the French King about the English withdrawal and the several royal marriage treaties.

 Later, Vaux was one of the devisers of the Field of the Cloth of Gold.
 His sister, Joan, had also benefited from the change of dynasty: she entered the royal household, became governess to Henry VII's daughters and married successively Richard Guildford and the father of Nicholas Poyntz and Anthony Poyntz.

 Vaux was a candidate for election to Parliament, although in the absence of so many returns for the early Tudor period he is known to have been a Member only in 1515 when he and John Hussey took a memorandum on certain Acts from the Commons up to the Lords.
 Presumably, he sat for his own shire on this occasion as he was afterwards appointed to the Northamptonshire commission for the subsidy which he had helped to grant.